acenet-arc/ACENET_Summer_School_GPGPU/setup.md

 permalink: /setup/
 ---

-This lesson will be carried out on the Béluga cluster.
+This lesson will be carried out on our virtual cluster.

 ~~~
-ssh username@beluga.computecanada.ca
+ssh userXX@nova.acenetsummerschool.ca
 ~~~
 {: .bash}